-When the agents are not symmetric, several new considerations arise.
-First, because the principal has to give the good with a certain probability to any agent he asks for evidence, agents with higher probabilities on high values are better to ask earlier.
-Second, agents with higher costs have to be given more incentive to induce them to obtain evidence and hence he may wish to ask them later.
+When the agents are asymmetric, new considerations arise.
+Because the principal has to give the good with enough probability to any agent he asks for evidence, agents with higher probabilities on high values are better to ask earlier.
+Because agents with higher costs must be given more incentive to induce them to obtain evidence, he may wish to ask them later.

-The optimal mechanism changes in three ways.
+The optimal mechanism changes in two ways.
 First, instead of comparing the agent's values to the threshold or to one another, we compare virtual values.
-Specifically, for each agent i, instead of comparing v_i to the threshold or another agent's value, we compare $v_i + \lambda_i$ where λ_i reflects the severity of i's incentive compatibility constraint.
-In fact, λ_i is the Lagrange multiplier on this constraint: agents who are harder to incentivize are given a constant "advantage" in the form of "extra points" added to their values.
+Specifically, for each agent i, instead of comparing $v_i$ to the threshold or another agent's value, we compare $v_i + \lambda_i$ where $\lambda_i$ reflects the severity of i's incentive compatibility constraint.
+In fact, $\lambda_i$ is the Lagrange multiplier on this constraint: agents who are harder to incentivize are given a constant "advantage" in the form of "extra points" added to their values.